Industry Focus: Textiles, Fiber & Yarn - Textile Experts Weigh In on Sustainability and Circularity, Transparency and Accountability

 Sales Manager

-Cinergy
+Cinergy Textiles

-At Cinergy, we know that supply chain is a challenge for our customers, and our strong, low-minimum, in-stock programs are key to this pain point so that they can react to immediate demand.
+At Cinergy Textiles, we know that supply chain is a challenge for our customers, and our strong, low-minimum, in-stock programs are key to this pain point so that they can react to immediate demand.

 We are responding to a specific demand for solid fabrics, though prints and novelties are still showing traction.
 Our recent focus is stocking fabrics that are 100 percent cotton or cotton blends in the lawn, gauze, poplin, twill and jersey categories.
 Stripes and herringbones will also be very popular, and we specialize in cotton chambrays, linen blends and rayon-challis fabrications.